hkchengrex/STCN/README.md

 - `eval_youtube.py` for YouTubeVOS 2018/19 validation set (controlled by `--yv_path`)

 The arguments tooltip should give you a rough idea of how to use them.
 For example, if you have downloaded the datasets and pretrained models using our scripts, you only need to specify the output path: `python eval_davis.py --output [somewhere]` for DAVIS 2017 validation set evaluation.
 For YouTubeVOS evaluation, point `--yv_path` to the version of your choosing.

+Multi-scale testing code (as in the paper) has been added [here](https://github.com/hkchengrex/STCN/tree/ms/ms).

 ### Training